Slintel Technographics Data Platform: Worldwide Coverage, 17M+ Companies

 - Existing connections with the account

-The study concludes that, “a company’s cumulative engagement with an enterprise, not just the enterprise’s response to marketing and communications prompts, is what affects revenue.”
+A recent study by Northwestern University, in association with Deloitte, into how engagement affects sales in B2B relationships concluded that “a company’s cumulative engagement with an enterprise, not just the enterprise’s response to marketing and communications prompts, is what affects revenue.”

 What are the sources of B2B marketing data?